 Where to start!
 An amazing doctor and compassionate woman.

 My stepson is an ALL Leukemia patent at Dayton Childrens and he had Dr. Abboud when he was admitted to the PICU.
 She is an amazing doctor.
 We felt very confident in the Dayton Children's team and they gave us much hope for my stepson's situation.
 It brought us a peace to know he was in such capable hands. :) Thank you Dr. Abboud and all the Dayton Children's staff for the wonderful care you take with our children!

-Dr. Abboud is an assistant professor of pediatrics at Wright State University Boonshoft School of Medicine.
+Dr. Abboud is an associate professor of pediatrics at Wright State University Boonshoft School of Medicine.